Incorrect syntax for links in Markdown

 It's important to note that this "optional space" behaviour does not apply to the () syntax.

 This was discovered with a long series of links in bullet format, where I had a link pointing to wiki pages as "[target-page#target-anchor|Cool Text]", with a note in brackets after it that turned my entire wiki page link string into a label and broke the link.

 Note: I have not tested this in the latest 2.x or 3.x versions, but I also couldn't find any existing issue reports that cover this problem.

-#2 Updated by Anonymous over 2 years ago
+#2 Updated by Anonymous about 7 years ago

 Apologies, that would have been a good thing to include from the start.
 This editor is set to use Textile, but try the following in the Markdown editor:

 [this should be a link](http://google.com) [this should not be a link] (http://google.com)

 Everything else with the link syntax appears to be fine, it's just this one. :)

 #5 Updated by T H over 6 years ago